abhadani1708/Spencers/README.md

 ### Prerequisites

 - Git installed
 - Node.js and npm (if using Node.js backend)
-- Java & Maven (if using Spring Boot)

 ### Clone the repository